What Is Adoption Law?

 The process of adoption creates a legal relationship between the adoptive parent and the adopted child and terminates any legal rights between the child and their biological or birth parents.

-Most private adoptions are at least semi-open, which means there is some level of contact between biological parents and adoptive parents.
-The amount of information exchanged in an open adoption can vary.
+Most private adoptions are at least semi-open, which means there is some level of contact between the biological parents and adoptive parents.
+The amount of information exchanged in an open adoption depends on what the parties want to share.

-In a closed adoption, full information about the birth parents is withheld from the adoptive parents, and vice-versa.
+In a closed adoption, full information about the birth mother is withheld from the adoptive parents, and vice-versa.
 However, completely closed domestic adoptions are rare nowadays.
-And Ballard says that complete confidentiality often can’t be assured given the availability of DNA testing; state voluntary registries and confidential intermediary laws like the one in Illinois that helps adoptees, birth parents, and adoptive parents find each other; and the fact that information about parents may still be available through third parties.
+Ballard adds that even if the parties want a closed adoption, complete confidentiality often can’t be assured, given the availability of DNA testing.
+For those wanting information, state voluntary registries and confidential intermediary laws like the one in Illinois help adoptees, birth parents, and adoptive parents find each other.
+Finally, information about parents may be available through third parties.

 Regardless of whether you’re the biological parent or the adoptive parent, you will want to consider the level of openness you’re comfortable with.

-Domestic or national adoption is also governed by federal and state laws, including the Interstate Compact on Placement of Children (ICPC).
-The ICPC ensures that children who are placed for adoption anywhere in the United States receive protection and support throughout the adoption process.
+Domestic or national adoption is also governed by federal and state laws, including the Interstate Compact on Placement of Children (ICPC), which ensures that children placed for adoption anywhere in the United States receive protection and support throughout the adoption process.
 It will be especially important for adoptive parents to speak with an experienced attorney to make sure there are no delays in bringing their child home.

-Stepparent adoptions require many of the same things other adoptions require.
-However, in a stepparent adoption, only the parental rights of one biological parent are terminated.
-You will want to speak with a lawyer to make sure this process is handled appropriately, and everyone’s rights are protected.
+Stepparent adoptions share many of the same requirements as other adoptions.
+The main difference is that the rights of only one biological parent are terminated since the child remains with the other biological parent and stepparent.
+This can create unique tensions and disagreements in the process.
+You will want to speak with a lawyer to make sure this process is handled smoothly, and everyone’s rights are protected.

 Finally, foster parents can adopt the children in their foster care.
 These adoptions are generally handled through state agencies, and foster parents should speak with an attorney to understand the specific requirements of their state and adoptive placement.